 Benro also has monopods with a collet locking principle.
-However, clips are the most efficient way of clamping, which is important for a videographer.
-At the base of the clips there is a rubber damper pad that protects against impacts and noise during involuntary or quick folding – a trifle, but nice.
+However, clips are the most efficient way of clamping, which is essential for a videographer.
+There is a rubber damper pad at the base of the clips that protects against impacts and noise during involuntary or quick folding – a trifle, but nice.

 There is a wrist strap, which creates additional safety during work and some convenience.

 The maximum height of the monopod is 183 cm – this is taking into account the installed head and tripod.
-The entire set weighs approximately 2.3 kg, which is generally quite small and allows you to lift the entire structure with the camera installed and take pictures from unexpected angles.
+The entire set weighs approximately 2.3 kg, which is generally relatively small and allows you to lift the whole structure with the camera installed and take pictures from unexpected angles.
 The minimum folded height is only 73 cm.

 For transportation, the monopod is equipped with a high-quality case.
 It is not just a bag, but a whole bag with thick walls and an adjustable shoulder strap.